 The Vanguard Real Estate Index Fund has delivered an average annual return of 8.50% for the past 10 years.
 Certain segments of the CRE market—such as multifamily—have been strong over this time period, while others—such as Office—have not performed as well.

 Ultimately, we are strong believers in diversification and think that there is room for all of these assets in an investment portfolio.
-Because of the unique properties of each asset, they tend to mesh well to create a well-rounded portfolio that can deliver strong total returns over time.
+Because of the unique properties of each asset, bonds and real estate tend to mesh well to create a well-rounded portfolio that can deliver strong total returns over time.

 Interested In Learning More?